maceq687/dirigera-max/README.md

 To make it work you will need to create `dirigera_config.json` file in the javascript folder of the cloned project.
 The file must contain two variables:

-- `ip` - The IP adress of the Dirigera gateway.
+- `ip` - The IP address of the Dirigera gateway.
 - `auth_key` - Your access token for the Dirigera gateway.
 You can obtain this token using e.g. [dirigera](https://github.com/lpgera/dirigera) CLI tool by running `npx dirigera authenticate` and following the instructions.

 You will find an example configuration file in the javascript folder, use it as a reference.